 OSHA Standards

 The Occupational Safety and Health Administration (OSHA) has issued guidelines for wearing head protection in the workplace.
-In accordance with OSHA, employers must ensure that workers use head protection in places where there’s a risk of injury from electric shocks, falling objects, or burning.
+Following OSHA, employers must ensure that workers use head protection in places with a risk of injury from electric shocks, falling objects, or burning.

 ANSI/ISEA Z89.1-2014